andre-hartmann/socket.io-website/source/_posts/20150413-socket-io-cpp.md

 ## Importing an SioClient

-Lets copy the SioClient into the QT project under the subfolder `sioclient.`
+Lets copy the SioClient into the Qt project under the subfolder `sioclient.`

 Edit `SioChatDemo.pro` to configure paths and compile options by simply adding: